 Given the size and scale of the habitat restoration and community engagement efforts, work will occur in phases over many years.
 Our restoration efforts will center around returning many of the historic natural processes that the Crooked River, Ochoco Creek, and McKay Creek would have had.
 To do that we need to give these streams a boost by changing where and how they currently flow at the Preserve.
 This means giving them the space to meander and adding more side channels and natural structures to improve habitat for fish and wildlife.
 And it means creating floodplain and wetland habitat so these waterways can store, and then release, cleaner, cooler water back into the system.
 Finally, part of the habitat restoration will also include establishing locations for trails and educational sites so we can build them as soon as we have funding.

 In 2022, we began the first phase of habitat restoration on the portion of McKay Creek that runs through the Ochoco Preserve.
-McKay Creek used to run along the northwestern boundary the Preserve and was bermed to hold it in a straight alignment.
-Habitat for fish and wildlife was very limited, the creek could not access its historic floodplain, and the groundwater level had receded.
 To restore the creek, construction crews realigned the creek onto the Preserve (see map above), adding more side channels, wetlands, and natural structures to improve habitat for fish and wildlife.
-We also built a fish acclimation pond, using biodegradable materials, that will be used to help accustom young spring Chinook salmon and summer steelhead to McKay Creek.
-Once acclimated, these fish will be released into McKay Creek so that they can begin their journey to the ocean.
-Finally, part of the habitat restoration also included establishing locations for trails and educational sites so we can build them as soon as we have funding.
 Learn more about the first phase of the Ochoco Preserve Project.

-The second phase of the Ochoco Preserve Project is starting in 2024.
-Stay tuned!
+The third phase of the Ochoco Preserve Project is planned for 2026, pending funding and permitting.

 Who is leading this project?